A $p$-adic Approach to the Weil Representation of Discriminant Forms Arising from Even Lattices: -adic Lattices and their Gauss Sums

 \section{$p$-adic Lattices and their Gauss Sums}

-In this Section we we skim through Jordan decompositions of $p$-adic lattices, together with the corresponding Gauss sums and Weil indices.
-Then we evaluate a more general Gauss Sum, corresponding to such a lattice and to an element of $SL_{2}(\mathbb{Z}_{p})$.
-This result which will be needed in Section \ref{Main}.
-We note that our treatment of $p$-adic lattices is related to the discussion in \cite{[Sche]} and \cite{[Str]} about discriminant forms, the main difference being the unimodular parts: these may appear in the lattices but vanish in their discriminant forms.
+Many roots of unity which we shall later encounter will be expressed in terms of Weil indices of $p$-adic Jordan components.
+In this Section we thus skim through Jordan decompositions of (even) $p$-adic lattices, together with the corresponding Gauss sums and Weil indices.
+Our treatment is related to the discussion in \cite{[Sche]} and \cite{[Str]} about discriminant forms, the main difference being the fact that lattices may have unimodular parts (i.e., Jordan components of the sort $1^{\kappa n}$ or $1^{\kappa n}_{II}$---see the definitions below), which are no longer visible in their discriminant forms.